Part 3 Displaying the Current Value Knob | Create the Color Picker with SwiftUI

 Draw indicator on gradient view

-Let’s draw an indicator on the gradient view for each channel.
-Based on the code in “Drawing a circle in SwiftUI”, we will implement the indicator drawing.
+We will now draw an indicator on the gradient view for each channel.
+Then, based on the code in “Drawing a circle in SwiftUI”, we will implement the indicator draws.

 Add a PickerIndicator to the ColorPicker view

-Add a PickerIndicator view and use the code as described in “Drawing Circles in SwiftUI”.
+Add a PickerIndicator view and use the code described in “Drawing Circles in SwiftUI”.

-With that in place, add the following code to the ColorPicker to display a PickerIndicator in the center of the gradient view for each channel.
+With that in place, add the following code to the ColorPicker to display a PickerIndicator in each channel’s center of the gradient view.
 The code will look something like this.

 struct ColorPicker: View {